ronkips/ronkips/README.md

 - 👋 Hi, I’m @ronkips
 - 👀 I’m interested in learning new things in programming field everyday.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate with anybody in learning about python and any programming langauges
+- 💞️ I’m looking to collaborate with anybody in learning about Javascript
 - 📫 How to reach me through email kipshillash@gmail.com or @ronkips01 on twitter

 <!---